jonasdasdefekte/The-Sage/README.md

 your mods directory and test it out.

-If the task fails and there is no jar in /build/libs make sure you have a folder named libs next to the folder of this Project (not in it) where you have the jars of ModTheSpire, BaseMod and the Game's jar (desktop1.0.jar)
+If the task fails and there is no jar in /build/libs make sure you have a folder named lib next to the folder of this Project (not in it) where you have the jars of ModTheSpire, BaseMod and the Game's jar (desktop1.0.jar)

 Your directory structure should look like this: